Safer and More Inclusive Celebrations

 Learn what’s new with FREE tobacco quit support for Vermonters.

 Most underage drinking occurs in private settings like home parties.
 While you may be tempted to offer your teen an alcoholic beverage, or you may think your child is safer consuming alcohol under your supervision, the research is clear: alcohol is not healthy for a developing brain.
-Youth who begin drinking in their teens are at greater risk of developing problems such as alcohol
+Youth who begin drinking in their teens are at greater risk of developing a dependance on alcohol, or an alcohol use disorder.

 Next